cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 </code-group>

 Let's break down the spec.
 First, we import the `Stepper` component.
-Next, we set up a `describe` block which acts as a container for a suite of tests.
+Next, we organize our tests using special blocks.
+We use two of these blocks in this spec, `describe`, and `it`.
+These are global functions provided by Cypress, which means you don't have to import them directly to use them.
+We use them to group similar tests together.
+The top-level `describe` block will be the container for all our tests in a file, and each `it` represents an individual test.
 The `describe` block takes in two parameters, the first of which is the name of the test suite, and the second is a function that will execute the tests.

-Inside the `describe` function, we defined a test using the `it` function, representing a single test.
-We briefly describe what the test does as the first param and a function that contains the test code as the second param.
+We defined a test using the `it` function inside `describe`.
+The first parameter to `describe` is a brief description of the spec, and the second parameter is a function that contains the test code.
 In our example above, we only have one test, but soon we'll see how we can add multiple `it` blocks inside of a `describe` for a series of tests.

 The test executes one command: `cy.mount(<Stepper />)`.
-The `cy` object is a global that is used to interact with the Cypress API, and the `mount` method off of it mounts a component and prepares it for testing.
+The `cy` object is another global that is used to interact with the Cypress API, and the `mount` method off of it mounts a component and prepares it for testing.

 Now it's time to see the test in action.